-

 Messing in All God’s Business by Michele Marchand originally published in Real Change Just after Kim Peterson took her last breath, her mother turned to Pastor Pat Simpson of Church of Mary Magdalene and said, “She’s probably up there right now messing in all God’s business.”
 Kim was always messing in God’s business.
 She didn’t know the meaning of the words, “Leave well enough alone.”
 If there was even a minor injustice, Kim would speak up about it.
 If there was a glimmer of gossip, Kim would know about it, and would share it wherever she went.
 She was a fighter, until the end.
 She faced unimaginable and terrifying hardships–the…

-Cassie Phillips was active in the founding of Nickelsville, in WHEEL homeless women’s organizing effort, and in Real Change street newspaper.
-In addition to selling the Real Change, she was a member of the Real Change Editorial Committee and part of the Real Change Homeless Speaker’s Bureau.
+Cassie Phillips was active in the founding of Nickelsville, in WHEEL homeless women’s organizing efforts, and at the Real Change street newspaper.
+In addition to selling Real Change, she was a member of the Real Change Editorial Committee and part of the Real Change Homeless Speaker’s Bureau.
 She made jewelry, crocheted and read tarot cards, and she was a published poet.
 Many people greatly miss her.
 Cassie got a room at Jubilee Women’s Center just a few weeks before her death.
 Her leaf is placed at Noel House.

 Cecelia was a longterm member of Noel House who moved into housing.
 She’d been living at 1811 Eastlake when she died.
 Her body was found at 1st & Battery, a few blocks from Noel House.
 Cecelia’s leaf is placed at Noel House/Bakhita Gardens.